What does Peer to Peer mean?

 Do we have peer to peer marketplaces in NZ?

-Yes - New Zealand currently has registered P2P lending companies but no P2P currency transfer agents.
-There are four approved P2P loan and investment providers registered in NZ.
-These are Harmoney, Squirrel Money, LendMe and Lending Crowd.
+Yes, New Zealand currently has registered P2P lending companies but no P2P currency transfer agents.
+Examples or peer to peer lenders are Harmoney, Lending Crowd, Squirrel Money and Zagga.
 The first to launch was Harmoney in September 2014, closely followed by the other three in 2015.
 These companies are regulated by the Financial Market Conduct Act 2013.

 Although there is no New Zealand based P2P currency transfer service, Kiwis can still use international services such as Currency Fair.